-- · Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - · See Chapter 4, "Parts listing, Type 7376 server," on page 131 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.
+- · Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - · See Chapter 4, "Parts listing, Type 7377 server," on page 125 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.

-Message Severity Description Action The Power Supply %1 has Failed. (%1 = CIM_PowerSupply.
-ElementName) Error (Trained service technician only) Replace the system board.
-The Processor CPU n Status has a Configuration Mismatch. (n = microprocessor number) Error A processor configuration mismatch has occurred.
-Make sure that the installed microprocessors are compatible with each other (see "Installing a microprocessor and heat sink" on page 221 for information about microprocessor requirements).
+Message Severity Description Action The Processor CPU n Status has a Configuration Mismatch. (n = microprocessor number) Error A processor configuration mismatch has occurred.
+Make sure that the installed microprocessors are compatible with each other (see "Installing a microprocessor and heat sink" on page 223 for information about microprocessor requirements).
 (Trained service technician only) Replace the incompatible microprocessor.
 The Processor CPU n Status has Failed with FRB1/BIST condition. (n = microprocessor number) Error A processor failed - FRB1/BIST condition has occurred.
 Check for a UEFI firmware update.
 Important: Some cluster solutions require specific code levels or coordinated code updates.
 If the device is part of a cluster solution, verify that the latest level of code is supported for the cluster solution before you update the code.
-2. Make sure that the installed microprocessors are compatible with each other (see "Installing a microprocessor and heat sink" on page 221 for information about microprocessor requirements).
+2. Make sure that the installed microprocessors are compatible with each other (see "Installing a microprocessor and heat sink" on page 223 for information about microprocessor requirements).
 3. (Trained service technician only) Reseat microprocessor n .
 4. (Trained service technician only) Replace microprocessor n . (n = microprocessor number)

-- · Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - · See Chapter 4, "Parts listing, Type 7376 server," on page 131 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.
+- · Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - · See Chapter 4, "Parts listing, Type 7377 server," on page 125 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.

 Message Severity Description Action The Processor CPU n Status has Failed with IERR. (n = microprocessor number) Error A processor failed - IERR condition has occurred.
 Make sure that the latest levels of firmware and device drivers are installed for all adapters and standard devices, such as Ethernet, SCSI, and SAS.
 Important: Some cluster solutions require specific code levels or coordinated code updates.
 If the device is part of a cluster solution, verify that the latest level of code is supported for the cluster solution before you update the code.
 Run the DSA program for the hard disk drives and other I/O devices.
 (Trained service technician only) Replace microprocessor n.
-The System %1 encountered a POST Error. (%1 = CIM_ComputerSystem.
-ElementName) Error A POST error has occurred.
-(Sensor = Firmware Error) 1.
-Make sure the server meets the minimum configuration to start (see "Solving undetermined problems" on page 128).
-2. Update the UEFI firmware on the primary page.
-Important: Some cluster solutions require specific code levels or coordinated code updates.
-If the device is part of a cluster solution, verify that the latest level of code is supported for the cluster solution before you update the code.
-3. (Trained service technician only) Replace the system board.
+The Processor CPU n is operating in a Degraded State. ( n = microprocessor number) Warning Throttling has occurred for microprocessor n . ( n = microprocessor number) Make sure that the fans are operating, that there are no obstructions to the airflow, that the air baffles are in place and correctly installed, and that the server cover is installed and completely closed.
+Check the ambient temperature.
+You must be operating within the specifications.
+Make sure that the heat sink for microprocessor n is installed correctly.
+(Trained service technician only) Replace microprocessor n. (n = microprocessor number)

-- · Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - · See Chapter 4, "Parts listing, Type 7376 server," on page 131 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.
+- · Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - · See Chapter 4, "Parts listing, Type 7377 server," on page 125 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.